 Opened around 1899, the Schlitz Hotel eventually lost its corporate relationship and operated under a series of names, including the Grand View Hotel (1927-29), the Lakeview Hotel (1929-43), the All American Hotel (1943-45), the Guttormsen Hotel (1945-49) and the Shorecrest Hotel (1950-60).

-The hotel was razed sometime after 1960.
-One door to the north, the Guttormsen Lanes Bowling Alley stood until it was razed for the Harborview Office Center in the early 1990s.
+The hotel was razed sometime in 1960.
+Directly to the rear of the hotel was Guttormsen’s Recreation Center, which was razed for the Harborview Office Center in the early 1990s.

 Hotel Southern (1899-1925)